astropy/astropy-APEs/APE6.rst

 tabular data in a text-only format.
 The proposed format handles the key issue of serializing column specifications and table metadata by using a YAML-encoded data structure.
-The actual tabular data are stored in a standard character-separated-values (CSV) format, giving compatibility with a wide variety of non-specialized CSV table readers.
+The actual tabular data are stored in a standard character separated values (CSV) format, giving compatibility with a wide variety of non-specialized CSV table readers.

 Using YAML makes it extremely easy for applications *and humans* to read both